 Single Workshop

 For more focus on a particular topic, single workshops from the Replenished for Care program are an option.
-Our most popular workshop focuses on the impact that food has on developing minds and throughout the whole of life.
-Through our Nourishing Nests workshops, the latest research in the growing field of ‘nutritional psychiatry’ is translated and presented to carers.
+Our most popular workshop focuses on the impact that food has on mood and cognition throughout the whole of life.
+This workshop translates the latest research in the growing field of ‘Nutritional Psychiatry’ and explores the relationship between food quality and mental wellbeing outcomes.

 Get in Touch